sqlalchemy/sqlalchemy/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- A clear and concise description of what you expected to happen. -->

 **To Reproduce**
 Please try to provide a [Minimal, Complete, and Verifiable](http://stackoverflow.com/help/mcve) example.
-See also [Reporting Bugs](https://www.sqlalchemy.org/participate.html#bugs) on the website, and some [example issues](https://github.com/sqlalchemy/sqlalchemy/issues?q=label%3A%22great+mcve%22)
+See also [Reporting Bugs](https://www.sqlalchemy.org/participate.html#bugs) on the website, and some [example issues](https://github.com/sqlalchemy/sqlalchemy/issues?q=label%3A%22great+mcve%22).

+**Please do not use Flask-SQLAlchemy or any other third-party extensions or dependencies in test cases**.
+The test case must illustrate the problem **without** using any third party SQLAlchemy extensions.
+Otherwise, please report the bug to those projects first.

 ```py
 # Insert code here